Alive Day: Plot

 Boyd (Walton Goggins) arrives at the house and finds Raylan (Timothy Olyphant), who claims that he is there to question him.
 Raylan wants to know about Dewey Crowe's disappearance, which Boyd seems to evade.
 Boyd nevertheless uses the conversation to point that Dewey may have gone to the Pizza Portal and Avery (Sam Elliott) may know anything.
 Frustrated by their recent kiss and her informant status, Ava (Joelle Carter) asks Raylan to leave, which he does.

 Walker (Garret Dillahunt) meets with Seabass (Scott Grimes) and Choo-Choo (Duke Davis Roberts) to discuss their murder of Calhoun.
 He assigns them to dispose of the body and also threaten Calhoun's call girl Caprice, who saw them entering his office.
 The next day, Raylan and Tim (Jacob Pitts) are called to a crime scene by detectives, to find Calhoun's body.
 Due to the bear hunting season, authorities easily found his body, which had his wallet, Raylan's card, a clear impression of Choo-Choo's knuckles, footprints and tire tracks.
 Ava is visited by Zachariah (Jeff Fahey) at her house and is told by Boyd that Earl (Ryan Dorsey) will move into her house as a guest to protect her.

 At a hotel room, Avery asks Katherine (Mary Steenburgen) to come clean about Grady's incarceration even as he proposes marriage, saying that he left Kentucky because he feared she would snitch on him next but has now made peace with it.
 Raylan and Tim later visit Avery at the Pizza Portal, questioning about his possible involvement on Calhoun's murder, something of which Avery was unaware.
-Choo-Choo lures out Caprice to his car, but she is so nice to him that he has second thoughts about killing her.
-He later calls Walker to express he is conflicted as he now has her in the trunk of the car but can't bring himself to kill her.
+Choo-Choo arranges to meet Caprice with intentions of killing her, but she is so nice to him that he has second thoughts it.
+He later calls Walker to express he is conflicted and can't bring himself to kill her.
 Meanwhile, Boyd, Zachariah and the crew start working on the mine shaft.